keptn/tutorials/site/tutorials/snippets/06/quality-gate-only/simplenode/executeQualityGateThroughAPI.md

 5. Query for evaluation-done

-Remember from when we ran through this excercise with the Keptn CLI?
+Remember from when we ran through this exercise with the Keptn CLI?
 The evaluation may take up to a minute.
 In order to check whether the evaluation is done and what the result was we can now call the GET /events API endpoint and query the existence of an sh.keptn.events.evaluation-done event for the keptnContext we retrieved earlier:

 You can execute this through the Swagger UI or - as it is rather simple and straight forward - using the following CURL: